Delight your guests with these juicy sweet and spicy Spicy Meatballs Stuffed with Quail Eggs that hide a cute, tasty surprise inside.

 A couple of years ago I found my old cookbooks, which had been misplaced in our many home movings over the years.
-And there I found that old recipe with the egg meatballs.
+And there I found that old recipe with the egg meatballs, which reminded me of Scotch eggs too.
 I had an idea.
 Why not take the concept and do something new?

 In this case I took the concept of the meatball stuffed with eggs.
 Nearly everything else is different from the original dish.
 Using quail eggs mean smaller, finger food-sized meatballs.
 These are perfect to serve as party food.
 I bet your guests will love it, mine sure did.

 For the sauce

 - 2 tablespoons of hot sauce

 - 2 tablespoons of vegetable oil (canola, soy, or peanut)

 - ½ lb [113 gr] of minced pork